The complex issue of crime against the trans community

 "At the age of 18 I came out as a gay male,” said Jasmine Davis.
 “At the age of 21, I started my transition."

-Before that transition, Jasmine Davis was Marwin Davis, a self-admitted shy boy from Algiers.
+Before that transition, Davis was Marwin Davis, a self-admitted shy boy from Algiers.

 "He doesn't exist anymore, but he is a part of me and I accept that," Davis.

-Davis, Cordona, and Smith are members of Transitions Louisiana.
+Davis, Cardona, and Smith are members of Transitions Louisiana.
 It’s a group dedicated to raising awareness about transgender issues and concerns.
 Safety is perhaps the most pressing.

-"I walk down the street and all of a sudden it can be violence,” said Cordona.
+"I walk down the street and all of a sudden it can be violence,” said Cardona.
 “I live the life of disrespect is the norm."

 Others agreed.